2025 SMPOA BOARD

 Board Member

-Dave Karsh has a professional background in enterprise IT systems at Northrop Grumman Corporation, where he serves as a systems engineering manager and product owner, focused on enabling complex business operations.
+Dave has a professional background in enterprise IT systems at Northrop Grumman, where he serves as a systems engineering manager focused on enabling complex business operations.

-He also brings 13 years of prior HOA leadership experience, where he led major initiatives including a comprehensive overhaul of the CC&Rs and bylaws, the complete renovation of his building’s interior and exterior, working closely with Santa Monica Building & Safety, structural engineers, architects, and contractors.
-This experience taught him how to navigate complex regulatory and construction environments while balancing the needs of a diverse membership.
+He brings prior HOA leadership experience, having led major initiatives including a comprehensive overhaul of the CC&Rs and bylaws, and coordinated closely with Santa Monica Building & Safety, structural engineers, architects, and contractors.
+This experience taught me how to navigate complex regulatory and construction environments while balancing the needs of a diverse membership.